All our latest news about the company, what is happening, what is new etc.Read more...

 Birth preparation classes commence at about 26 – 30 weeks into the pregnancy.
 To ensure a place, bookings for Birth Preparation Classes should be made early when expectant mothers are 12 to 16 weeks pregnant.
 For more information or to book your class, please telephone 031 265 9790.

 4 D Sonar Scan Our maternity unit offers a free 4D sonar scan to all mothers who have their baby at Life Westville Hospital.
 You should book your 4D scan when you book your admission or when you come in for preadmission.

 The optimal time for a scan is between 26 and 30 weeks but it can be done at any time after 25 weeks.
 You may also have this precious moment recorded on CD, DVD or video.

 Mother and child wellness centre Working hand in hand with the paediatricians, the Mother and Baby Wellness Clinic provides holistic support for the well baby, mother, and the family.
-From birth to two years, the clinic sisters provide one on one support, advice and assistance with parenting, mothering and immunization, issues such as breast and bottle feeding, the baby’s health and behaviour, contraception and anything else that may be of concern.
+From birth to two years, the clinic sisters provide one on one support, advice and assistance with parenting, mothering and immunisation, issues such as breast and bottle feeding, the baby’s health and behaviour, contraception and anything else that may be of concern.

 Cradle Club Every new mother wants to return home as soon as possible after delivery.
 While taking a newborn baby home is tremendously exciting, it can be a difficult period of adjustment for a new mother and the family.
 Mothers may feel very alone at this time.

 The Life Westville Hospital Cradle Club is a support group for new mothers providing a forum for women to make new friends and share their concerns and joys with other new mothers.

-The Cradle Club meets every Wednesday at 10h00 in the Lecture Room at Life Westville Hospital and includes demonstrations and talks by experts on a variety of subjects of interest to mothers of small babies.
+The Cradle Club meets once a month on a Friday morning in the Lecture Room at Life Westville Hospital and includes demonstrations and talks by experts on a variety of subjects of interest to mothers of small babies.